MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_common_config.md

+#### - BIST

+Zero indicates that the device does not support built-in self-test.
+Otherwise, the device supports built-in self-test according to the PCI standard.

-#### - VendorID
+#### - BaseClass

-Identifies the manufacturer of the device.
-This must be a value allocated by the PCI SIG.
+Identifies type of the device, according to the PCI classification scheme.

-#### - DeviceID
+#### - CacheLineSize

-Identifies the particular device.
-This value is assigned by the manufacturer.
+Contains the system cache line size in 32-bit units.
+This member is relevant only for PCI bus-master devices.
+The system determines this value during the boot process.

 #### - Command